SDEdward/new-start/readme.md

 - litterary the rust tutorial
 - highly NOT addictive

+## decho

+> youre being so dramatic

+- echo but 1 character at a time with a random interval in bethween
+- very dramatic

 ### **I ALSO ACCEPT OTHER PEOPLES PROJECTS HERE!!!**

 or contributing on the docs (markdown for now)